anataliocs/prediction-market-dapp-example/README.md

 # Registry

-The `CTFExchange` supports "binary matching".
+The `Exchange` supports "binary matching".
 This assumes that two complementary tokens are always worth, in sum, 1 unit of underlying collateral.
 This is enforced by the CTF contract which always allows minting and merging of full sets (complete collection of outcomes, in our case `A` and its binary complement `A'`).
 What this ultimately unlocks for the `CTFExchange` is matching between buy orders of `A` and `A'` (via a preceeding "mint" operation), and sell orders of `A` and `A'` (via a succeeding "merge" operation).
 The `CTFExchange` gets orders to match and is able to determine whether or not a "mint" or "merge" operation is ncessary.
 The challenge, is that the "mint"/"merge" operation requires knowing the order's base asset's (conditional token) corresponding `conditionId`.
 Thus, there needs to be a way for the `conditionId` to be gotten from the `tokenId`.
 The `Registry` is responsible for this function and maintains a mapping of `tokenId`s to `OutcomeToken` objects which include information relating to the specific `tokenId` including the `complement`'s `tokenId`, and the parent `conditionId`.
 It is the responsibility of operators to register new outcome tokens.
 Note all methods assume benevolent input by the operator, specifically that they are registering the correct tokenIds/complements/conditions and that they are all binary outcomes that are valid in the context of the CTF contract.

 ## `getConditionId`